caraya/personal-blog/content/blog/running-a-specific-version-of-node.md

 The script will do the following:

 1. Capture local variables

-    - Capture the current version of Node running in nvm
+    * Capture the current version of Node running in nvm
-    - Capture the path to the `.nvmrc` file if one exists
+    * Capture the path to the `.nvmrc` file if one exists
 2. If there is a `.nvmrc` file in the current directory, set the local `nvmrc_node_version` to the Node version specified in `.nvmrc`
 3. If the required version is not installed, then use nvm to install it
 4. If it is installed then use `nvm use` to run that specific version
 5. If there is no `.nvmrc` file in the current directory then use the default installed Node version
 6. Add the `load-nvmrc` function to the `chpwd` hook
 7. Run the function to initialize it

+{.custom-ordered}

 The script looks like this: